pospi/jschema.binding/README.md

 > **Options**<br />
 > A map of options for the new record class.
 >
->> - `idField` Setting this property enables you to manage your record objects by primary key or other dentifying information, using the method `getId()` to retrieve object IDs.
+>> - `idField` Setting this property enables you to manage your record objects by primary key or other dentifying information, using the Record method `getId()` to retrieve object IDs, and Model method `getRecordById()` to retrieve record instances by those IDs.
 > - `doCreateEvents` If true, callbacks bound to any create events will fire when instantiating the record.
 >> - `clearIdOnClone` If true, records cloned from others will have their IDs reset.
 Do not enable this if our schema prohibits records without an ID field!

-Once you have your record definition ready, you can bind events to it and begin creating instances:
+Once you have your model ready, you can bind events to it and begin creating instances:

 ```
      var person = JSchema.Binding.Create({ ... });
-	 person.addEvent('change.update.name', function(newName) { alert('My name is now ' + newName); });
+	 person.prototype.addEvent('change.update.name', function(newName) { alert('My name is now ' + newName); });
 	 var Jimmy = new person({ ... });
 	 Jimmy.set({name : 'Denny'}); 	// "My name is now Denny"
 ```